 - Various other writing and language mechanics

 For the developmental phase of editing, I move away from focusing on the language and writing mechanics and instead focus on the story contained in the manuscript.
 During this phase, I focus on the following, not all-inclusive, list of manuscript content:

 - Backstory – Do you provide adequate details to the reader to help them visualize your world?
 Does the story remain consistent between entries in a series?
 Do you add in enough details about your characters to allow the reader to see them in their mind?

 - Coherence – Do your words come across clear and to the point or do they require some tweaking to really drive your vision home for the reader?

 - Dialogue – Is it clear who is speaking when dialogue is occurring throughout the story?
 Are your tags appropriate and do they convey action and emotion to the reader?
 Do you have an over-reliance on typical “he said”, “she said” style tags?

 - Organization and Structure – Does the story flow well between different plot points?
 Did you have a sudden shift in the storyline without a smooth transition for the reader?

 - Plot – Did you leave any questions unanswered throughout the story?
 Does the story remain consistent between chapters in a book or between entries in a series?
 Do you have any gaps in the plot that should be addressed in order to make the story complete?

 - Point of View – Are you consistent with your use of the point of view used throughout the story?
 Does your use of past and present tense align with the point of view being used in a particular scene?

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
-With a consistent adherence to your particular style, the reader is more like to be drawn into your world.
+With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.